HelgeS/capp-gpt-serve/README.md

 ### Local Development with GPU Support

-By default, this project is configured to use a CPU-only version of PyTorch to ensure compatibility across different environments, especially within the provided Docker container.
+By default, this project is configured to use a CPU-only version of PyTorch and ONNX Runtime to ensure compatibility across different environments.

-If you are setting up a local development environment and have a CUDA-enabled GPU, you can install a version of PyTorch with GPU support.
+If you are setting up a local development environment and have a CUDA-enabled GPU, you can install a version of ONNX Runtime with GPU support.

-1.  **Follow the official PyTorch installation instructions:** Visit the [PyTorch website](https://pytorch.org/get-started/locally/) and select the appropriate options for your system (e.g., Linux, Pip, Python, and your CUDA version).
+1.  **Follow the official ONNX Runtime installation instructions:** Visit the [ONNX Runtime website](https://onnxruntime.ai/docs/install/) to find the correct package for your system (e.g., `onnxruntime-gpu`).

-2.  **Install PyTorch with GPU support:** Run the command provided by the PyTorch website.
-It will look something like this (example for CUDA 12.1):
+2.  **Install ONNX Runtime with GPU support:**
     ```bash
-    uv pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
+    uv add onnxruntime-gpu
     ```
-    This command will override the default CPU-only version specified in the project's configuration.
+    This command will override the default CPU-only version.

-3.  **Install other dependencies:** After installing the GPU-enabled version of PyTorch, you can proceed with installing the rest of the project's dependencies:
+3.  **Install other dependencies:** After installing the GPU-enabled version, you can proceed with installing the rest of the project's dependencies:
     ```bash
     uv sync
     ```